Advertisement

 Need is outstripping donations and some food banks are running out of supplies, making it more important than ever that people donate.

-Anyone can donate and it is one of the most direct ways of helping local people at their most desperate time.
-The Trussell Trust and Independent Food Aid Network (IFAN) and other charities have urgently called on the government to end the need for food banks as increasing numbers rely on their services.
+Anyone can donate – and it’s one of the most direct ways of helping local people at their most desperate time.
+Organisations like Trussell, the Independent Food Aid Network (IFAN) and anti-poverty charities have repeatedly called on the government to end the need for food banks, while increasing numbers rely on their services and food aid projects struggle to plug the gap left by low benefit rates.
 Until then, they need help from the public to stay afloat.

 Never donated to a before?
 Don’t know where to find a food bank near you?
 Not sure why they exist in the first place?
 Here’s everything you need to know.